 Why are houses in Amsterdam crooked?
 Many of the houses in the historic center seem to lean forward.
 Others look tilted to one side.
-Some even seem to fall over any moment!.
+Some even seem to fall over any moment!
 There are various reasons why Amsterdam houses are crooked, slanted and skewed.
-Why are Amsterdam houses crooked?
+Here are the reasons.

 Reason 1: Bad quality of the wooden poles

 All houses in Amsterdam are built on piles.
 The piles are drilled meters deep into the wet soil.
 If you build houses without a sturdy pole, it will quickly sink into the swampy ground.

 But in the old days, the piles were made of wood.
 The Amsterdam soil consists of 11 meters of soft peat and clay before the wood pole hits the first solid layer of sand.

 In many cases, the quality of the wood was not good enough to withstand centuries.
 Save to say, the builders did not give out a three hundred year guarantee!
 The old age and quality of the wooden piles make the buildings in Amsterdam sink unevenly in the ground, making the buildings in Amsterdam looked skewed.

 Nowadays the piles are made of steel tubes, filled up with cement.
 The piles are drilled further into the ground until they hit the second layer of sand, at 18 meters deep.